The author is a guitarist and bassist with over 35 years of experience as a musician.

 One of the benefits of choosing a MIM Fender is that you can swap out the pickups to something better without feeling like you're compromising an expensive guitar.
 Personally, I've found no need to do this so far.

 The neck pickup is glassy and smooth, just like a Strat ought to be.
 It sounds amazing with clean tones, or with a touch of overdrive for that SRV blues sound.

 While the guitar does not have the depth you'd expect from a Les Paul or any mahogany or basswood-bodied instrument, the bridge humbucker does have a very thick sound suitable for metal.

 I have an affinity for Strats with maple fingerboards.
 As you may know, the American version of the HSS Strat is available with either a maple or rosewood fingerboard.
-It a matter of preference, and neither is better than the other.
+It is a matter of preference, and neither is better than the other.

 Rosewood generally has a rounder, warmer sound where maple is a bit crisper.
 I prefer maple because I like the high-end definition it seems to bring, but also because I really like the way it feels.

 I have a Strat with a sweet maple neck and fingerboard with rolled edges.
 Yeah, that neck is a little better than the one on my Mexican Fender.
 The MIM Fender neck is chunkier and feels more substantial.
 So don’t expect the precision of a USA-Strat with the neck, but I can’t complain about it.
 The guitar plays very well, and the neck feels solid and fast.

 I’ve had the guitar for a few years, so I hesitate to say too much about the feel of the instrument since this is the type of thing that tends to vary from year to year.
 But I can tell you in several years of using the Standard Strat as my main guitar it hasn’t let me down yet.
 I expect the same from a Player Series instrument.